-Find the force the shopper exerts, using energy considerations.
+Find the magnitude of the force that the shopper exerts.

 A boxer is hit in the face by a boxing glove covering his opponent’s fist.
-The arm and glove of the boxer’s opponent have a 6.23-kg-mass and are moving at a speed of 11.2 m/s before striking the boxer’s face.
-After the impact, the face, glove, and the arm are all at rest.
+The arm and glove of the boxer’s opponent have a mass of 6.23 kg and are moving at a speed of 11.2 m/s before striking the boxer’s face.
+After the impact, the face, the glove, and the arm are all at rest.
 The impact of glove on face produces a total compression of 8.25 cm.

 Calculate the average force exerted by the boxing glove on the boxer’s face during the punch.

 Calculate the average force exerted by a bare fist on the boxer’s face during the punch, assuming that the punch thrown is identical to the gloved punch but causes only 2.15 cm compression.

 Suppose that in one year the total energy requirement of human society is J. If the energy released by the explosion of a 9-megaton thermonuclear weapon is J, and all the energy so released could be converted to useful forms of energy, how many such explosions would be required per year to meet the world’s energy needs?

 A horizontally directed force of 27 N is applied to keep a box of mass 6.2 kg moving at a constant speed upward along a frictionless incline.
 The box moves through an upward vertical height change of 2.7 m.

 What is the work done on the box by the force of gravity during the motion of the box?
 Assume that movement vertically upward corresponds to positive displacement